Whether you are renovating your house or building your new dream home, you might be considering a ducted system ac system versus a ductless system.

 Ductless HVAC Systems

-Ductless AC systems do not need ductwork to move air throughout your house.
-Instead, ductless units blow cooled air directly into your living space, making them highly efficient.
+Ductless AC systems do not require ductwork to move air throughout your house.
+Instead, ductless units blow cooled air directly into your space, making them highly efficient.

 Ductless air conditioners are made up of two main components: